Evaluating the Impact of Regulatory Policies on Social Welfare in Difference-in-Difference Settings: Empirical Illustration

-First, we examine the bottom quartile of the distributional DiD counterfactual for both subgroups (Panels B and D of Figure \ref{fig:distribution_zoombottom}).
-At first glance, we note a clear violation of the monotonicity property of cdfs for Subgroup 2 (Panel D of Figure \ref{fig:distribution_zoombottom}), indicating a violation of the testable implication of the identifying assumption of distributional DiD \citep{RothSantanna2021}.
-In addition, the violation occurs around the pre-treatment minimum wage of \$8, which is part of the distribution particularly pertinent for the evaluation of the minimum wage increase.
+Next, we examine the bottom quartile of the distributional DiD counterfactual estimates using 2010 and 2011 as pre-treatment period in Figure \ref{fig:distribution_zoombottom_multiT0}(c) and \ref{fig:distribution_zoombottom_multiT0}(d), respectively.
+At first glance, we note violations of the monotonicity property of cdfs in both counterfactual distributions, indicating a violation of the testable implication of the identifying assumption of distributional DiD \citep{RothSantanna2021}.
+The magnitude of the monotonocity violation is by far greater for the distributional DiD estimate using the 2010 pre-treatment period; the counterfactual estimate ``dips'' around the pre-treatment minimum wage of \$8, which is the part of the distribution particularly pertinent for the evaluation of the minimum wage increase.